Rhinemann/mage-hack/Rules/Paradox.md

 ### Paradox Pool
 Mages accumulate Paradox into a pool from different sources, they are as follows:
-- **Casting vulgar magick:** Whenever a Sleeper witnesses you using Magick in obvious ways, the player adds d6 to the pool and gains 1 PP.
+- **Casting vulgar magick:** Whenever a Sleeper witnesses you using Magick in obvious ways, the player adds ⑥ to the pool and gains 1 Ⓟ.
   > #### Optional Rule: Harsh Paradox
-  > If a Storyteller wants the vulgar magick to be more punishing they may decide to add the effect die of the spell to the pool instead of a d6.
+  > If a Storyteller wants the vulgar magick to be more punishing they may decide to add the effect die of the spell to the pool instead of a ⑥.
 - **Hitching while casting a spell:** Whenever a player rolls a hitch, the Storyteller may add that die to a Paradox pool instead of the Doom pool, paying for it as normal.
 - **Special circumstances:** Certain special circumstances like encounters with Mad Ones may inflict Paradox in unusual ways too.